 The reason why Jess and Will chose to teach this particular technique is that it compares very favourably in all of the areas we consider important.

 It’s easy to do, it’s very enjoyable, you can do it anywhere, and it’s the most comprehensively beneficial technique of all we tried.
 Furthermore, when you live in a big city, like London, the fact that you can practise meditation everywhere from a bus stop to a coffee shop comes in really useful.

 We really like the fact that you don’t have to sit in awkward positions, that you can do it in just 15 to 20 minutes, and that it’s free of any dogma or religion.
 We’re not really into following anyone’s rules, we wish to be free, and wish others to feel free to be everything they wish to be, without being chained to ideas that don’t feel relevant to us.
 At the same time, the fact that Vedic meditation continues to offer the most comprehensive knowledge base leads us to feel this is the most helpful system for helping people really tap into their essence and really advance in life.

 We also love the fact that because it is so incredibly restful, you get much better sleep, you wake up earlier, raring to go, and you are so much more efficient with all your stuff.
 Not only does it make you feel great, but it pays for itself time-wise.
 It’s a total no-brainer!

 It’s also the only technique we’ve encountered which seems to work for everybody.

 But rather than take our word for it, all you need do is read all the reviews of all the people who’ve tried all the different techniques out there.
 It consistently gets credited with being the easiest, most enjoyable and most effective technique people have tried.

-When you’ve found what you’ve been looking for (even if you didn’t even know that you were even looking!), you’re life will be enriched beyond compare.
+When you’ve found what you’ve been looking for (even if you didn’t know that you were looking!), your life will be enriched beyond compare.

 Mathilda, Publisher, Tunbridge Wells